Transformation front kinetics in deformable ferromagnets: Theory

 where $\vectorn{W}$ is the velocity of the interface in the reference configuration, $\vectorn{a}$ is some vector that is discontinuous across $\varSigma$.
 Restrictions of $\vectorn{a}$ to domains $\varOmega_+$ and $\varOmega_-$ are denoted as $\vectorn{a}_+$ and $\vectorn{a}_-$, respectively.
 To obtain relation \eqref{eq:genBalR}, the reference configuration of the body (with domains $\varOmega_\pm$ that have evolving boundaries) is considered as the current configuration of another body (with preimages of $\varOmega_\pm$ that are fixed), and transport relation \eqref{eq:transpVol} is applied together with the Gauss theorem for the second term in brackets.

 As usual in phase transition problems, without loss of generality, the interface velocity is taken to be aligned with the interface normal \cite{Truesdell1960}.
-It is convenient to denote this normal component of the velocity of the interface as $W_* = \vectorn{W}\cdot\vectorn{N}_*$.
+It is convenient to denote the normal component of the interface velocity as $W_* = \vectorn{W}\cdot\vectorn{N}_*$.
 Thus, $\vectorn{W} = W_* \vectorn{N}_*$.

 For any scalar $g$ and any vector $\vectorn{g}$ that are continuous across the interface, the kinematic compatibility conditions are written as \cite{Truesdell1960}: